femiadeyemi/dcache-view/README.md

 ## Introduction

-dCache View is a web application client for [dCache](https://dcache.org).
-Basically, it provide user interface for dCache to the end users, which enable users to interact with dCache storage system effortlessly.
+dCache View is a web application client for [dCache](https://dcache.org) storage system.
+Basically, it provide user interface to the end users using dCache and enable them to interact with dCache storage system effortlessly.

 To see how dCache View looks like and to have a feel about the application, try our live test machine called [Prometheus](https://prometheus.desy.de:3880).
 This test machine is